Kelli Connell: Early life and education

-Kelli Connell was born in 1974 in Oklahoma City, Oklahoma.> Connell took her first photography class as a junior in high school, and was influenced early on by the work of Roni Horn, Francesca Woodman, and Larry Sultan.
+Kelli Connell was born in 1974 in Oklahoma City, Oklahoma.
+Connell took her first photography class as a junior in high school, and was influenced early on by the work of Roni Horn, Francesca Woodman, and Larry Sultan.
 She received her BFA in Photography and Visual Arts Studies at the University of North Texas.
 In 2003, Connell received her Masters in Fine Arts in Photography and a minor in Art history from Texas Woman’s University.

 Artistic career

 Connell became a photographer to explore how photography can raise questions.
 In 2011, Decode Books released her first monograph, Double Life, in which she presented 36 color photographs of two young women occupied in their day to day activities of pleasure and reflection.
 Double Life seeks to question ideas of identity, gender roles, and expectations made by society on the individual.
 The series, which depicts a woman in a romantic relationship with herself, shows the "couple" having intimate and private moments in their lives.
 Connell uses her art to define the multiple sides of the self in the overall human experience.
 The portraits are also a case of identity.
 Connell worked with the same model over a series of years to produce the work.

-She is currently a professor at Columbia College Chicago.
+Until 2025, she served as a professor at Columbia College Chicago, where she taught, mentored, and "established herself as part of an important group of Chicago photographers exploring a distinctive brand of psychological portraiture."